Skip to main content

 vercel + supabase postgres · primary region · pgvector for embeddings

-checks every retrieval, synthesis, & tool call · audit-replicable
+checks every search, answer, and tool call · audit-replicable

 stateless · no training on your data